WebAssembly/spec/md-proto/WebAssembly.md

 current position.

-**Trap:** Dynamic Resource Exhaustion, if any dynamic resource used by the implementation is exhausted, at any point during function body execution.
+**Trap:** Dynamic Resource Exhaustion, if any dynamic resource used by the implementation is exhausted, at any point during function-body execution.

 #### Labels